 Arrest your attention with this multilayered variety from the Ruby family, the glorious red Star Ruby.
-Referred to as the Surya Kant Manik in Hindi, these cabochon-cut gems boast a natural 6 rayed star that shimmers under the sun.
+Referred to as the Surya Kant Manik stone in Hindi, these cabochon-cut gems boast a natural 6 rayed star that shimmers under the sun.
 Formed by the reflection of light on natural tubes present within, the star seems to glide effortlessly just under the surface of a well-crafted gem, creating the most magnificent fractal radiating star.

 |Color:||Pinkish Red, Purplish Red, Red|